karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 ---
-title: "How to convert a few .NET apps into .NET templates, package them in a single NuGet and use them within Visual Studio.
-Part 2: Creating the MyTechRamblings.Templates package"
+title: "How to build a .NET template and use it within Visual Studio.
+Part 2: Creating a template package"
 date: 2021-06-10T14:25:29+02:00
 draft: true
 tags: ["dotnet", "csharp", "templates", "vs", "visual", "studio"]
 ---

+> This is a 2 part-series.
+> - In **part 1** I talked about some key concepts that you should know when creating a .NET template.
+>   - If you want to read it, click [**HERE**](https://www.mytechramblings.com/posts/create-dotnet-templates-for-visual-studio-part-1/)
+> - In **part 2** I will show you the process of converting a few .NET apps into a .NET templates, package them together in a single NuGet file and use them as template within Visual Studio.

-> **Show me the code**
+**Just show me the code**
 As always if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/pack-dotnet-templates-example).
 Also I have upload the NuGet package to [nuget.org](https://www.nuget.org/packages/MyTechRamblings.Templates).

 # **Creating the MyTechRamblings.Templates package**

-I'll be creating 2 solution templates a also a project template, and I will try to use them within Visual Studio.
+In the following sections I will be converting these 3 apps into templates, package them in a  NuGet file named ``MyTechRamblings.Templates`` and showing you how to use them within Visual Studio.

+The MyTechRamblings.Templates package will contain a couple of solution templates and a project template.

-You need to remember what I said in part 1:
+Before start coding you need to remember what I said in part 1:

-> - **Using .NET CLI templates in Visual Studio is only available in Visual Studio version 16.8 or higher**.
+> - **Using .NET CLI templates within Visual Studio is only available in Visual Studio version 16.8 or higher**.
 > - **Also if you're creating a solution template you need at least Visual Studio version 16.10 or higher.**

-## 1. Prerequisites:
+# 1. Prerequisites:

-**I have develop 3 apps beforehand**, that's because in this post I want to focus on the process of converting these 3 apps in templates, package them in a NuGet and use it within Visual Studio.
+**I have develop 3 apps beforehand**, that's because in this post I want to focus on the process of converting these 3 apps in templates, package them in a NuGet package and use it within Visual Studio.

 The 3 apps I have built are the following ones:
 - **NET 5 Web Api**
-  - It is an entire solution app.
+  - It is an entire solution application.
 It uses a N-layer architecture with 3 layers:
     - ``WebApi`` layer.
     - ``Library`` layer.
     - ``Repository`` layer.
   - It uses the ``Microsoft.Build.CentralPackageVersions`` MSBuild SDK.
 This SDK allows us to manage all the NuGet package versions in a single file.
 The file can be found in the ``/build`` folder.
   - The api has the following features already built-in:
-    - ``Azure Pipelines`` YAML file.
-    - ``GitHub Action`` file.
     - ``HealthChecks``
     - ``Swagger``
     - ``Serilog``
     - ``AutoMapper``
     - ``Microsoft.Identity.Web``
+    - ``Dockerfile``
-  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` that allow us to deploy the api into an Azure App Service.
+  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the app into Azure App Service, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created.

-  >If you want to take a look at the source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/WebApiNet5Template)
+  >If you want to take a look at the api source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/WebApiNet5Template)

 - **NET 5 Worker Service that consumes RabbitMq messages**
-  - It is an entire solution app.
-It creates a ``BackgroundService`` that consumes messages from a RabbitMq server.
+  - It is an entire solution application.
+  - The application is a ``BackgroundService`` that consumes messages from a RabbitMq server.
 It uses a N-layer architecture with 3 layers:
     - ``WebApi`` layer.
     - ``Library`` layer.
     - ``Repository`` layer.